arangodb/spring-boot-starter/demo/README.md

 Because ArangoDB as a multi-model database providing graphs as one of the key features, Spring Data ArangoDB also supports a feature set for it.

-With the `@Relations` annotation we can define relationships between our entities.
+With the `@Relations` annotation, we can define relationships between our entities.
 To demonstrate this we use our previously created entity `Character`.

-First we have to add a field `Collection<Character>` childs annotated with `@Relations(edges = ChildOf.class, lazy = true)` to `Character`.
+First, we have to add a field `Collection<Character>` children annotated with `@Relations(edges = ChildOf.class, lazy = true)` to `Character`.